 Due to the high burden of disease and death caused by smoking, tobacco use imposes costs of 97 billion euros per year to the public health system and the national economy.
 Simultaneously, the tobacco industry makes very large profits.
 More than 30 billion euros of these tobacco-attributable costs are incurred in the treatment, care and rehabilitation of smokers and people who suffer from diseases caused by second-hand smoke.
 Society loses almost 67 billion euros because smokers die earlier or are unable to work for long periods of time.
 The tobacco industry influences political decisions and thereby harms the public.
 The tobacco industry is the only industry allowed to market a product that, when used as intended, kills half of those who consume it.

-In Germany and worldwide, the tobacco industry tries to prevent governments from implementing effective measures to regulate tobacco and novel products, motivate smokers to quit, prevent young people from taking up smoking, and protect non-smokers from the hazards of second-hand smoke (which would save millions of lives).
-24,32,36,83,84 and that second-hand smoke was harmless.
+In Germany and worldwide, the tobacco industry tries to prevent governments from implementing effective measures to regulate tobacco and novel products, motivate smokers to quit, prevent young people from taking up smoking, and protect non-smokers from the hazards of second-hand smoke (which would save millions of lives).24,32,36,83,84

+For decades, the tobacco industry covertly funded studies that attempt to show that there was no proven link between smoking and lung cancer, that nicotine was not addictive, and that second-hand smoke was harmless.
 Currently, it is trying to cover up existing conflicts of interest, partly in connection with studies on novel products.
-It repeatedly claims that measures such as tobacco tax increases or advertising bans are ineffective or in violation of the constitution.24,32,83,84,92
+It repeatedly claims that measures such as tobacco tax increases or advertising bans are ineffective or in violation of the constitution.24,32,83,84,92 Everyone has a right to health.